davidcorne/cpp-sandbox/README.md

 Each experiment must be one file with extension .cpp.
 In the main directory it compiles using gcc with argument -std=c++0x if you need the Microsoft compiler put the file in the UnsupportedByCompiler directory

-Here is a short summery of what I wasy trying to do with each file
+Here is a short summery of what I was trying to do with each file

 ## Arrays ##
 In this file I was playing around with C style arrays, slightly old and a bit dated to be honest.